SOARIN’ – How One Modern Marvel Launched California Adventure & Flew Around the World

-In the more-than sixty-year history of Disney Parks, the creative visionaries of Walt Disney Imagineering have developed an attraction catalogue filled with brilliant, masterpiece rides that showcase innovative technologies, stunning visuals, moving musical scores, and thoughtful narratives.
-Sometimes, even the most wondrous attractions are taken before their time.
+In the more-than seventy-year history of Disney Parks, the creative visionaries of Walt Disney Imagineering have developed an attraction catalogue filled with rides that showcase innovative technologies, stunning visuals, moving musical scores, and thoughtful themes.
+The best and most legendary, though, combine them all.
+Those are the attractions that leave audiences applauding at the unload.
+And few modern masterpieces fit the criteria quite like Soarin’.

 When Disney’s California Adventure opened in 2001, it was an outright failure in the eyes of Disney’s management.
 The underfunded park tried to be “hip” and “edgy.”
 Say what you will about the original park; it had at least one thing going for it: a surprising headliner that made many reevaluate what an E-Ticket could look like.
 Gone but not forgotten, today we remember Soarin’ Over California.
 How was this soaring simulator developed?
 What was it like?
 Why is it gone?
 Today, we’ll explore it all in our in-depth look back.